 In the case of a UI change, AI/ML can be utilized to scan for color, shape, or size.
 Where these would otherwise be manual tests, AI can be utilized for approval of the progressions that a QA tester may miss.

 Visual user interface testing

-AI helps in the visual approval of website pages.
+AI helps in better user interface design and the visual approval of website pages.
 AI can test different contents on the UI.
 These tests are difficult to automate, typically needing human intervention for making a decision about design.
 Nonetheless, with ML-based visualization tools, contrasts in pictures are seen in a way that would not be feasible for people to pinpoint.
 AI testing removes the manual effort of modernizing the Document Object Model (DOM), constructing a structure and profiling risks.

 The Six Levels of AI QA Testing

 Businesses nowadays are putting more effort to test and maintain their software product’s quality, and this is why you must learn the following six stages of AI-based QA testing:

 At this stage, writing the code is a repetitive process.
 Hence, adding a field to the page would mean adding a test.
 In a clearer manner, adding any form to a page means adding a test that checks all the fields.
 And adding a page means looking at all the components and forms through a whole new test.